rocketlend/protocol/README.md

   borrow from the target pool).
 If the target pool belongs to the same lender, this can be done up to the lender's allowance for transfers without requiring available funds in the target pool
-- Withdraw excess RPL (after repaying any debt) from their node to their withdrawal address
+- Withdraw RPL stake or claim RPL or ETH rewards (after repaying any debt) from their node to their balance in Rocket Lend.
+This includes handling Merkle rewards
-- Withdraw ETH rewards from their node to their withdrawal address
+- Withdraw ETH rewards and/or unstaked ETH from their node to their balance in Rocket Lend.
+This includes handling minipool distributions and refunds, and fee distributor distributions
-- Withdraw unstaked ETH from their node to their withdrawal address
+- Withdraw RPL and/or ETH from Rocket Lend to their borrower address, as long as they remain within the borrow limit
-- Change their (Rocket Lend) withdrawal address
 - Exit Rocket Lend by changing their node's primary and RPL withdrawal addresses

 #### Borrow Limit

-The total amount borrowed by a borrower is limited by the ETH staked on their node.
+The total amount borrowed by a borrower is limited by the ETH staked (or deposited for staking) on their node (or withdrawn to Rocket Lend).
 This reduces the incentive for a node operator to lock up borrowed RPL with no intention of ever using it.

-The borrow limit is 50% of the value of the following: ETH bonded to currently active minipools plus ETH supplied (via stake on behalf) for creating new minipools.
-It is denominated in RPL using the RPL price from Rocket Pool at the time RPL is being borrowed.
+The borrow limit is 50% of the value of the following: ETH bonded to currently active minipools, ETH supplied (via stake on behalf) for creating new minipools, and ETH withdrawn from the node into the borrower's Rocket Lend balance.
+(Unclaimed rewards are not included.)
+It is denominated in RPL using the RPL price from Rocket Pool at the time the limit is checked, that is, when RPL is borrowed or when ETH is withdrawn from Rocket Lend.

-Rewards and withdrawn funds are not included, so if a borrower reaches their borrow limit they should claim and restake these funds to be able to borrow more.

-TODO: discuss motivation for borrow limit and choice of percentage

 ### Lender Actions